-The UK is the third largest importer of shrimp products in the EU after Spain and France.
-Unlike Spain (importing medium-sized shrimp for domestic consumption and export processing to intra-regional countries), the UK imports mainly shrimp for domestic consumption.
-In the last 4 years, the UK has been a considerable market of many Vietnamese shrimp exporting enterprises.
+As the third-largest importer of shrimp products in the EU, after Spain and France, the UK primarily imports shrimp for domestic consumption.
+Unlike Spain, which imports medium-sized shrimp for both domestic consumption and export processing to other regional countries, the UK focuses on shrimp imports for its local market.
+Over the past four years, the UK has emerged as a significant market for many Vietnamese shrimp exporting enterprises.

-In the EU, the UK is the largest shrimp import market of Vietnam, accounting for nearly 36% of total shrimp exports of Vietnam to the EU and accounting for 6.8% of total Vietnam shrimp exports to all markets.
-In 2017, Vietnam shrimp export to the UK reached US$210.6 million, increasing by 55.5% compared to 2016.
-Accumulated to November 15, 2018, Vietnam shrimp export to the UK reached US$212.1 million, up by 16.4% over the same period last year.
+Within the EU, the UK stands as Vietnam’s largest shrimp import market, accounting for nearly 36% of Vietnam’s total shrimp exports to the EU and 6.8% of its total shrimp exports to all markets.
+In 2017, Vietnam’s shrimp exports to the UK reached US$210.6 million, representing a 55.5% increase compared to 2016.
+By November 15, 2018, Vietnam’s shrimp exports to the UK had already reached US$212.1 million, showing a 16.4% growth over the same period the previous year.

-From 2014 till now, the UK has always been in the top 2 positions in Vietnamese shrimp import markets.
-From 2014 to 2017, Vietnam shrimp exports to the UK continued to grow from US$114.6 million in 2014 to US$210.6 million in 2017, an increase of nearly 84%.
-As of November 15 this year, exporting Vietnam shrimp to the UK has reached US$212.1 million, higher than the export value of Vietnam shrimp to the UK in the whole year of 2017 (US$212.1 million).
+Since 2014, the UK has consistently been one of the top two importers of Vietnamese shrimp.
+Over this period, Vietnam’s shrimp exports to the UK have experienced remarkable growth, rising from US$114.6 million in 2014 to US$210.6 million in 2017, a nearly 84% increase.
+As of November 15, the total value of Vietnam’s shrimp exports to the UK had reached US$212.1 million, surpassing the export value for the entire year of 2017.

-Vietnam is the largest shrimp supply for the UK, accounting for 26.3% of total value of British shrimp imports, followed by India with 15.5%.
+Vietnam is currently the largest shrimp supplier to the UK, accounting for 26.3% of the total value of British shrimp imports, followed by India with 15.5%.

-The UK is a remarkable market of Vietnamese shrimp exporters in the EU because exporting enterprises to this market are entitled to GSP tax incentives, similar to the general provisions in exporting to the EU.
-Processed shrimp products originating from Vietnam in the UK market have a higher advantage in price and quality compared to those of India and Bangladesh.
+The UK market holds significance for Vietnamese shrimp exporters within the EU due to the Generalized System of Preferences (GSP) tax incentives, similar to the provisions for exporting to the EU.
+Processed shrimp products originating from Vietnam enjoy advantages in terms of price and quality compared to those from India and Bangladesh in the UK market.